harish-guda/personal-website/content/author/harishguda/_index.md

   link: https://orcid.org/0000-0002-3930-0399

 superuser: true
-user_groups:
-- Researchers
-- Visitors
 ---

-I am a PhD student in Management Science at the [University of Texas at Dallas](https://jindal.utdallas.edu).
-My advisors are [Milind Dawande](https://utdallas.edu/~milind) and [Ganesh Janakiraman](https://utdallas.edu/~ganesh).
+I am an Assistant Professor of Supply Chain Management at [W.P.
+Carey School of Business](https://wpcarey.asu.edu/), Arizona State University.

-My broad interests are in understanding emerging business models.
-I am also interested in retail operations and pricing and revenue management.
+My broad interests are in workforce management in large-scale platforms/marketplaces.
+I am also interested pricing and revenue management and in all aspects of retail operations.

 My academic training/coursework are in the areas of Optimization, Game Theory and Information Economics, Statistics, Econometrics and Machine Learning.